VERDE RIVER GREENWAY STATE NATURAL AREA

 • Conduct innovative river and riparian research.

-• Implement water conservation measures/programs outside of the 5 Active Management Areas.
+• Implement water conservation measures/programs related to the purpose of the AWPF outside of the Arizona Department of Water Resources Active Management Areas.

 • Develop and protect riparian habitats in conjunction with man-made water resource projects, if the project directly or indirectly benefits a river or stream and includes or creates a riparian habitat.